 Our plan for El Chalten had been to do a day hike or two but we were exhausted and the weather forecast was poor so we mooched around town instead.
-This also gave us time to just ‘be’ as a family with no pressure on the things that take up time when travelling like dinding accommodation or planning food.
+This also gave us time to just ‘be’ as a family with no pressure on the things that take up time when travelling like finding accommodation or planning food.
 The forecast rain had still not materialised when we met Alejandro and Yaz to play in the park.
-The children played and we sat and drank coffee with a view of Fitz Roy backed by a blue sky. before they headed off to El Calafate and then spent the second day in the hostel doing school work, drinking coffee and chatting to the other travellers.
+The children played and we sat, drank coffee and ate yet more biscuits with a view of Fitz Roy backed by a blue sky before they headed off to El Calafate.
+Then it was back to the hostel to spend time doing school work, drinking coffee and chatting to the other travellers.
 We made our plan to ride to El Calafate the next day despite the reputation for the wind being awful.
 We had no other realistic option.
 El Chalten seems to many to be bigger than it really is; what infrastructure there is is focussed on tourism and the service industry and hence there was no real way to ship the bikes from the town.
 We had no choice but to keep riding.

-Riding sucessfully from El Chalten to El Calafate is about timing and wind direction.
-The wind in Patagonia (as I have alrrady said in earlier posts) rises mid morning, blows strongly in the afternoon and lulls again late in the evening.
+Riding successfully from El Chalten to El Calafate is about timing and wind direction.
+The wind in Patagonia (as I have already said in earlier posts) rises mid morning, blows strongly in the afternoon and lulls again late in the evening.
 There is a period overnight and early in the morning when it is beautifully still.
-Due to the long days and riding with children it was never on our radar to ride at these times but a long chat with Charly clarified for us both that we would have to ride as early in the day as possible – not something that really appealed but then niether was riding for ten hours into a 60 kmh headwind with Will asking every km if we were nearly there.
+Due to the long days and riding with children it was never on our radar to ride at these times but a long chat with Charly clarified for us both that we would have to ride as early in the day as possible – not something that really appealed but then neither was riding for ten hours into a 60 km/h headwind with Will asking every km if we were nearly there.

 The road out of El Chalten would initially take us east and as a huge bonus we would have the wind for a time.
 We waited for the wind to reach its strongest before we left the hostel.
 We were already near the edge of town so we were soon on the road with the wind behind us.
 All was going brilliantly until a sign post showing the distance to ‘Los Malvinas’ about 3 km out of town; I reached towards my jersey pocket for my phone to take a picture only to have a sudden vision of it sat, charging, on the counter of the hostel kitchen.
 I knew I had to turn around and our decision to ride as early as possible the next day was immediately the right one.
-The 3 or so kms back into town took me twenty minutes to ride and probably used the same energy as riding ten kms without a wind.
+The 3 or so km back into town took me twenty minutes to ride and probably used the same energy as riding 10 km without a wind.

 ‘I’m done’ said Charly as she faced me across a table during our coffee stop and we quickly adapted our plans.
-There was a campsite (just behind the two graves of earlier owners of the hotel) and in a classic example of supply and demand we paid almost double what I thought was too much for camping.
+There was a campsite (just behind the two graves of earlier owners of the hotel) and in a classic example of supply and demand we paid almost double what I thought was too much for camping in a graveyard.
 Luckily there were no pumas for us to contend with but on our way back from the showers we saw a patagonian fox (known locally as a zorro).
 Stopping immediately we watched it zig zag across the scrub looking for food.
 We watched him in silence for a few minutes until he slunk off into the dusk and the gloom and grey brown landscape hid him.
 The alarm sounded too early the next morning.
 It was still dark and though not as cold as a few days before it was certainly still chilly.
 The stove roared as we packed the tent and as we loaded the bikes the light slowly increased.
 This revealed a puncture on Charly’s rear tyre.
-We had noticef it the night before but un our tiredness and corner cutting yo get to bed as quickly as we could we had not done anything about it.
+We had noticed it the night before but in our tiredness and corner cutting to get to bed as quickly as we could had not done anything about it.
 Cursing my laziness internally I fixed it as fast as I could in the cold morning air we were still riding by 0830.
 This meant we avoided the worst of the wind as we continued to the South West.
-Just before the wind became its strongest before midday we turned south.
-The side wind took a few minute to adjust to and holding the bikes steady was tough but it was so much better than a 60 kmh head wind!
+Just before the wind became its strongest at midday we turned south.
+The side wind took a few minutes to adjust to and holding the bikes steady was tough but it was so much better than a 60 km/h head wind!

 Up before dawn the next day we busied ourselves to keep warm while the stove boiled water for coffee and porridge.
 The stars still present in the sky faded as the sun rose, pink and orange hues slowly creeping across the sky followed by blues of varying shades.

 Sunrise was at 0718 and it was only a few minutes after this that we set out to ride the 40 km to El Calafate.
-The ride was almost due west and we were nervous about the wind.
-We had met too many cyclists who had been beaten back by it and almost every Patagonian had told us to be cautious as there was ‘Mucho viento’.
+The ride was almost due west and we were nervous about the wind; too many cyclists we had crossed paths with had been beaten back by it and almost every Patagonian had told us to be cautious as there was ‘Mucho viento’.
 The landscape was open and seemed endless; those who remember the film ‘Mad Max’ will know what I mean when I saw that I flinched slightly at every passing motorbike and V8 truck.
 In fact the landscape here has a monochrome appearance with only slight variations in browns giving hiding places for post apocalyptic marauders.